johnkary/johnkary.net/source/_posts/2012-12-16-now-powered-by-jekyll.md

 ---
 layout: post
 title: Now Powered By Jekyll
-description: "A few of my previous posts have been fortunate enough to become front-page worthy on Hacker News and /r/programming.
+summary: "A few of my previous posts have been fortunate enough to become front-page worthy on Hacker News and /r/programming.
 But the rush of traffic toppled my WordPress blog.
 So I toppled WordPress and replaced it with Jekyll."
 comments: true
 tags: [jekyll, wordpress]
 ---